-“If my sat nav shows I’m going 4/5 miles an hour slower than my car speedometer says, which do I believe?”
-Asked by Tabitha, September 2012
+“If my satnav shows I’m going four to five miles per hour slower than my car speedometer says, which do I believe?”
+Asked by Tabitha, TCE reader.

 Having recently bought a used car, Tabitha began to notice that there was a consistent discrepancy between the speed showing on her speedometer and that on her portable satellite navigation unit.
 At most speeds, the speedo reading was several mph faster than her satnav unit was indicating.

 Many other drivers have reported the same thing over the years, and this situation is actually common to nearly every car on the market.
 But why is this the case?
 Surely car manufacturers can make their speedos accurate to the precise mph or km/h you are travelling at?